 - promote members to a new class if they are between levels 20 and 40

-A headquarters is available in one city which allows you to manage who will appear in your battle party.
-You are given the ability to do this outside of the headquarters within a few battles of your party growing beyond the maximum party size.
+A headquarters is available in one city which allows players to manage who will appear in the battle party.
+Players are given the ability to do this outside of the headquarters within a few battles of the party growing beyond the maximum party size.
 This mobile headquarters also has the ability to store additional items and access them between encounters.

 Differences from Shining Force